 The instructions for gemstone tumbling will vary on what comes next.
 Some will go directly to the polish stage.
 Others will have a pre-polish first.
 Just follow the instructions.
-Regardless of which step you’re on, the procedures remain the same.
+Regardless of which step you're on, the procedures remain the same.
 Clean the stones and barrel outside.
 Replace them.
-Add water and abrasives.
-Set the machine to work.
+Add water and abrasives, then set the machine to work.
 Check the progress daily.

 The whole process will take approximately a month to complete, although the actual work is only a couple of hours.
 If you go away for a few days, you can simply turn the tumbler off and restart it when you come back.

 As with any lapidary project, that final day will make it all worthwhile.
 You've spent considerable effort in all the preliminary stages.
 While watching the progress is fun, the best reward is when you dry your stones and they glisten with vibrant, beautiful colors.
 They're now a delight to the eye and a welcome gift for friends and family.